pgchamberlin/chintz/README.md

 Aside from being a (sometimes derogatory) name for flowery patterns, Chintz is a spec for storing static front end elements in a component-oriented way.

+### Work in progress

+This is work in progress, unversioned spec.
+Will solidify soon :-)

 ## Chintz spec

 Each element has its own directory.
 Within each directory there is